-No matter what gardening or landscaping tool you have, it’s not a secret that cutting blades often determine how your lawnmower will work.
+When working with gardening and landscaping tools, cutting blades are essential for the performance of a lawnmower.
 In order to cut grass neatly, the internal combustion engine must be incorporated appropriately into the mower deck.

 On the other hand, tightening happens when mower blades reverse in motion or go in a counterclockwise direction.
 You may not know, but it’s also referred to as a left-hand thread.

 How to Find Out if a Lawn Mower Blade Is Reverse Threaded